 Argentina Immigration: Your Ultimate Guide in 2026

-In this guide, we will explore the different visas available, the benefits of Argentina for expats, how you can immigrate, and much more.
+In this guide, we will explore everything you need to know about Argentina immigration, including the available visas, the benefits of living in Argentina for expats, and how to immigrate.

-• Common Argentina immigration pathways include the Rentista Visa for passive income earners and the Investor Visa for active business investments.
+Common Argentina immigration pathways include the Rentista Visa for passive income earners, the Pensionado Visa, and the Work Visa.

-• Argentina is also developing an attractive Citizenship-by-Investment (CBI) program, which is expected to allow direct or expedited citizenship through a productive investment of around $500,000.
+The new Citizenship-by-Investment (CBI) program is expected to allow direct or expedited citizenship through a productive investment of around $500,000.

-• Argentine citizenship requires two years of legal and habitual residence, tax compliance, a clean criminal record, and an intermediate level of Spanish proficiency.
+Argentine citizenship requires two years of legal residence with no departure, tax compliance, a clean criminal record, and an intermediate level of Spanish proficiency.

 The Benefits of Argentina for Investors & Expats